Weighted non-autonomous $L^q(L^p)$ maximal regularity for complex systems: Introduction

-Then, the right-hand side is in $\Lt^q(\Wx^{-1,p})$ if the commutator $[B(t,\cdot), \partial^\alpha_x]$ is $\Lt^q(\Lx^p)$-bounded.
+Then, the right-hand side is in $\Lt^q(w;\Wx^{-1,p})$ if the commutator is $\Lt^q(w;\Lx^p)$-bounded (up to some absorption term in the case of $\Hx^{\alpha+\eps,\nicefrac{d}{\alpha}}$ coefficients).
 Owing to the spatial regularity of the coefficients, the latter fact is true according to Lemma~\ref{Lem: commutator estimate}.
-Nevertheless, there remains a technical difficulty.
-In the first place, $u$ is only in $\Lt^q(\Wx^{1,p})$, so neither can we plug $\partial^\alpha_x u$ into the equation, nor can we justify the necessary calculations to show~\eqref{Eq: formal commutator argument intro}.
-The way out is an approximation argument in which we use regularized coefficients and the difference quotient method (see Steps~1 and~2 in the proof of Proposition~\ref{Prop: higher regularity}).
+Nevertheless, there remain some technical difficulties.
+In the first place, $u$ is only in $\Lt^q(w;\Wx^{1,p})$, so neither can we plug $\partial^\alpha_x u$ into the equation, nor can we justify the necessary calculations to show~\eqref{Eq: formal commutator argument intro}.
+The way out are an approximation argument in which we use regularized coefficients in conjunction with the difference quotient method (see Steps~1 and~2 in the proof of Proposition~\ref{Prop: higher regularity}), and the fact that on the whole space $\partial_x^\alpha$ and $\nabla$ commute.
+Note that this step also excludes spatial weights, since then the norm would not be translation invariant anymore.
 Afterwards, when we want to take the limit in order to get back to our original equation, it is crucial to have control over the implied constants in the weak $(p,q)$-solution theory from Theorem~\ref{Thm: weak solutions} in terms of the coefficients.